Darionas/sunnyside_agency_landing_page/README.md

 - [ ] Craete grid layout for desktop (6th task)
 - [ ] Implement JavaScript (7th task)
 - [ ] Overview of solution and RWD (8th task)
-- [ ] Tada it is done.
+- [ ] Tada, it is done.
 Congratulation you reach your goal.🎉

+## Workflow for contribution:

+- Fork the repository (repo) to your own GitHub account
+- Clone the project to your PC (Git)
+- Create a new branch locally with a succinct but descriptive name
+- Make changes (edit, delete, copy, add) on the new brach
+- Commit changes to the branch
+- Push changes to your fork (repo)
+- Open a Pull Request (PR) in our repository and follow the PR template so that we can efficiently review the changes.
+- Wait when your contribution will be accepted (merged) or declined to fix issues.